giacbrd/SmartPipeline/docs/usage.rst

 to the new one, because OS processes cannot share memory, differently from multi-threading.
 In order to do this (at least for spawned processes) the data we want to pass to a new process must be serialized.
 Even communication between processes involves copying data from one to another (e.g. through queues).
+Moreover, for child processes that are not created with "fork" method, the memory of the parent won't be copied completely.

-Therefore, if we decide to run a pipeline stage concurrently and parallel, it is going to be copied in each process.
+Therefore, if we decide to run a pipeline stage concurrently and in parallel, the stage is going to be copied to each process.
 This means that the stage must be "pickleable": serializable with the `pickle <https://docs.python.org/3/library/pickle.html>`_ module.
 If we want to define non-serializable attributes in our stage object and run it on more processes,